Certified Pilot Cars, LLC

 the drivers

-at all times.
-Law enforcement escorts are not.
+at all times; law enforcement escorts are not.
 Night time moves are

-oversize load.
+your oversize load.

-2. When a law enforcement escort approaches a vehicle from behind, most
+2. When a law enforcement vehicle escorting an oversize load approaches a

-to pass, not noticing the approaching oversize load.
-This does not leave much
+enforcement vehicle to pass, not noticing the approaching oversize load.
+This

-room for the oversize load creating a situation which most often places the
+does not leave much room for the oversize load creating a situation which most

 Q: